aosabook/500lines/functionalDB/functionalDB.markdown

          collapsed (reduce collapsing-fn metas-seq)]
      (first (keep-indexed #(when (variable? %2 false) %1)  collapsed))))
 ```
 We begin by extracting the metadata of each clause in the query.
-This extracted metadata is a 3-element vector; each element in the vector is either a variable name or nil.
+This extracted metadata is a 3-element vector; each element is either a variable name or nil.
 (Note that there is no more than one variable name in that vector.)
 Once the vector is extracted, we produce from it (by reducing it) a single value, which is either a variable name or nil.
 If a variable name is produced, then it appeared in all of the metadata vectors at the same index; i.e., this is the joining variable.
 We can thus choose to use the index relevant for this joining variable based on the mapping described above.

 Once the index is chosen, we construct our plan, which is a function that closes over the query and the index name and executes the operations necessary to return the query results.